opengisch/QField-docs/documentation/how-to/plugins.en.md

 layer fetching, vector layer editing, and more.
 To familiarize yourself with these, visit QField’s source code’s [utilities classes directory](https://github.com/opengisch/QField/tree/master/src/core/utils).

+A plugin providing weather forecast as an overlay to QField's map canvas is available in this [github repository](https://github.com/opengisch/qfield-weather-forecast) as a practical example to learn from.

 ### Creating a zipped plugin

 A valid zipped plugin must contain a main.qml file at the root of the zip archive, which